ess-dmsc/event-formation-unit/prototype2/README.md

 ## Prerequisites
 The following libraries and utilities must be installed for full functionality.
 However all are optional.

 * Zookeeper
 * Apache Kafka
 * librdkafka - needed for output_thread (can be disabled by NOKAFKA=y)
 * Googletest - needed for 'make test, make runtest' targets
+* HDF5
 * lcov - needed for 'make coverage' target
 * valgrind - needed for 'make valgrind' target

-See details about how to start Kafka (if running locally) and Zookeeper further down.

 ## Build and Run